trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Live-Attack]]

 ~ an attack that compromises either the current signing keys used to sign non-establishment events or he current pre-rotated keys needed to sign a subsequent establishment event.
-See (Security Properties of Prerotation)[#live-attacks].
+See [Security Properties of Prerotation](#live-attacks).

 [[def: Message]]